 However, once you’ve impressed people with your work skills you may find yourself in a position that requires you to produce results with and through others – a leadership position.
 Your work skills will always be important and should continuously be improved.
 However, once you’re in a leadership position, your communication and public speaking skills become much more important than your work skills.

-Last week I coached a young woman who had just been given a wonderful opportunity.
-She had been asked to present to the international board of directors at her company.
-She was terrified.
+Last week I coached a young woman who had a wonderful opportunity.
+A chance to present to the international board of directors at her company.
 Her words to me were:

 “I am rubbish at public speaking, I dry up and feel totally inadequate.”

-I couldn’t believe what I was hearing.
-I know that this young woman was an event manager in her last job.
-She had stood up and spoken in front of parents and children on a regular basis.
-She had presented ideas for events to her peers and taken the plans to the committee.
-She had organised events and was totally unaware that 50% of her job had been “public speaking”
+I couldn’t believe what I was hearing, I know that this young woman was an event manager in her last job.
+She had stood up and spoken in front of parents and children on a regular basis; presented ideas for events to her peers and took the plans to the committee; organised events and was totally unaware that 50% of her job had been “public speaking”

 I asked her to tell me about the times when she had given presentations and spoken in public.
-She was amazed to realise that she had, in fact, given many successful speeches and presentations.
+She was amazed to realise that she was, in fact, a part of many successful speeches and presentations.
 What was it that was blocking her in her new role?
 What voice was she hearing that said security is more important than opportunity?
-She was considerably younger than most of the international board members.
-She had only been with the company for eight months and she felt inferior.
-She was anxious that questions might arise that she couldn’t answer.
+She was considerably younger than most of the international board members and had only been with the company for eight months, leaving her to feel inferior.
+As a result, she was anxious that questions might arise that she couldn’t answer.
 She also felt her voice was not strong enough.